GSA-TTS/tts-tech-operations/how_we_work/workflow.md

         1. Future
     1. Current blockers, things that need feedback, cards that you're waiting on others in order to progress
     1. Any help needed
-    1. Review of calendar items that others might benefit from attending to knowing about
+    1. Review of calendar items that others might benefit from attending or knowing about

 #### What to work on

 Recommended order to prioritize cards:

 1. `In Progress`
-1. `Blocked/Waiting` that can be moved forward / broken up
+1. `Waiting/Feedback` that can be moved forward / broken up
-1. `Ready` with upcoming due dates
+1. `Ready (Sprint Planned)` with upcoming due dates
-1. Other `Ready`
+1. Other `Ready (Sprint Planned)`
-1. `Backlog`, particularly cards that:
+1. `Backlog (Sprint Staging)`, particularly cards that:
    1. Force-multipliers, i.e. where we can spend a little time now to save a lot of time in the long run
    1. Solve active pain points over nice-to-haves
    1. Are quick wins